Owusu Afriyie Akoto: Vision for the Ministry

-Cabinet minister
+Cabinet Minister

 In May 2017, President Akufo-Addo named Afriyie Akoto as one of 19 ministers who would form his cabinet.
 The names of the 19 ministers were submitted to the Parliament of Ghana and announced by the Speaker of the House, Rt.
 Hon.
 Prof. Mike Ocquaye.
 As a cabinet minister, Afriyie Akoto is part of the president's inner circle and is to aid in key decision-making activities in the country.

+New Patriotic Party Flagbearership Race

+Following his resignation from his role as Minister of Food and Agriculture, Afriyie Akoto has disclosed his ambition to run for President of the Republic of Ghana under the ticket of the New Patriotic Party (NPP) in the 2024 General Elections.
+Afriyie Akoto has outlined seven (7) campaign policies to spearhead the total transformation of the country when elected as President with agricultural transformation as the paradigm shift for his agenda.